allenai/olmoearth_projects/olmoearth_run_data/landslides/README.md

 This creates `landslide_labels.json` with:
 - Positive samples: landslide polygons with event dates
-- Negative samples: same geometry with time shifted to before the event
+- Negative samples: ring buffers around landslide polygons
+- Overlap removal: portions of negative rings that overlap with other landslides are removed
 - Geographic and label balancing
 - Bounding box metrics and task geometries